conedevelopment/root/.github/ISSUE_TEMPLATE/2_Feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Bazar
+about: Suggest an idea for root
 ---

 - Root version: #.#.#